statofu/statofu/README.md

 Two problems that today's widely-accepted libraries of state management don't actually handle well are (1) predictability of states changing and (2) overall cost of development on use.

-Taking an example in React, Redux uses reducers/slices to make one-state changing predictable without tracking function bodies but multi-state changing is not the case.
+Taking an example in React, Redux uses reducers/slices to make one-state changing predictable without tracking logics in function bodies but multi-state changing is not the case.
 When a simple action changes one state, what one state it changes can be understood clearly by checking what reducer/slice responds to it, which often involves checking delcarative information only:

 ```ts
 const checkboxSlice = createSlice({